SuperKnova

-Ellie Kim, artist name SuperKnova, is a physician, singer, activist and musician.
-She has released two studio albums, most recently American Queers.
-As a physician, she is noted for speaking out publicly against non-consensual intersex surgery in infants while working at Lurie Children’s Hospital in Chicago, Illinois.
+Ellie Kim, artist name SuperKnova, is a singer, activist, physician and musician.
+She has released two studio albums, American Queers and, most recently, superuniverse.
+She is noted for speaking out publicly against non-consensual intersex surgery in infants while working at Lurie Children’s Hospital in Chicago, Illinois.

 Education

 Kim attended the University of Illinois Urbana-Champaign where she studied jazz guitar.
-She attended Northwestern University's Feinberg School of Medicine and graduated with her MD in 2019.
+She attended Northwestern University's Feinberg School of Medicine and graduated with her MD.
 She did not attend residency and instead chose to pursue a career in music after graduating.

 Music career

 Ellie Kim started SuperKnova while in medical school.
 During this time, she began her gender transition and wrote songs as a form of therapy to process her emotions around coming out.
 She initially did not plan on releasing them.
 However, a friend eventually convinced her to put them on Bandcamp.
 Her first album Splendor Dysphoria was released on Bandcamp in June 2017.
 She chose the artist name SuperKnova based on her childhood fascination with space.
 The name is based on the cosmological phenomenon of a supernova, the final most energetic explosion before the death of a star.
 She saw this as an analogy of how she wanted to live life: giving it her all and seeing beauty in the chaos.
 Her second album American Queers is one of the “all-time best selling transgender albums” on Bandcamp.